ellysh/video-game-bots/ClickerBots/protection.md

 # Protection Approaches

 This section covers approaches to develop protection systems against clicker bots.
 Most effective protection systems are separated into two parts.
 One part is launched on client-side.
-This allows us to control points of interception and embedding data, which are related to devices, OS and a game application.
+This allows us to control points of interception and embedding data, which are related to devices, OS, and a game application.
 Server-side part of the protection system allows us to control a communication between a game application and a game server.
 Most algorithms for clicker bots detection are able to work on client-side only.

-Main purpose of the protection system is to detect a presence of bot application.
+The main purpose of the protection system is to detect a presence of bot application.
 Once detected, there are several ways to react:

 1. Write a warning message about the suspicious player account to the server-side log file.
 2. Interrupt current connection between the suspicious player and the game server.
 3. Ban the account of the suspicious player or even his IP-address (to prevent his further connections to the game server).

 We will focus on bots detection algorithms only.
-Also ways to overcome these algorithms will be discussed.
+Also, ways to overcome these algorithms will be discussed.
 Countermeasures on the bots detection will be not considered here.

 ## Test Application

 We will test our examples of protection systems on Notepad application.
-Our script (written in AutoIt) will detect another AutoIt script that acts as typical bot.
-In our example it types a text in the Notepad window.
+Our script (written in AutoIt) will detect another AutoIt script that acts as a typical bot.
+In our example, it types a text in the Notepad window.
 This approach helps us to make source code shorter and clear to understand.
 But C++ language is preferred to develop real protection systems in most cases.

 This is a [`SimpleBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/SimpleBot.au3) script that types "a", "b" and "c" letters consistently in the Notepad window:
 ```AutoIt